aeonSolutions/AeonLabs-Ghost-Writer-GPT-3/README.md

 ![](https://github.com/aeonSolutions/AeonLabs-Ghost-Writer-GPT-3/blob/main/img/jupyter_folder.png)

 ### 5 - Open a Jupyer Notebook
-In the Tab with the jupyter notebooks files and folders click to open the "Jupyter" folder.
-Next click to open the "GPT3" folder.
+In the Tab with the jupyter notebooks files and folders click to open the "Jupyter" folder (created earlier).
+Next click to open the "GPT3" folder (created earlier).

 The last step is to open the jupyter notebook "*OpenAI Essay Writer.ipynb*".
 Double click an a new tab will open in the browser.